Careers at Honor Pet

 Death has no do-overs, which is why end-of-life medicine deserves its own discipline and the support to do it well.

 We're hiring an end-of-life veterinarian who is ready to show up fully for the families who need this care most.
 You'll see families in their homes and in our Comfort Center, doing work that is meaningful and yours to own.
-Your pay is day-based, not volume-driven.
-With a flexible schedule and a maximum of 5 appointment availabilities per day, you build work around your life.
-And you'll be supported by a team that handles the coordination and logistics, so you can stay present for what matters.

 How we end life is just as important as how we extend it.